How to Make Money with a Small Blog

-First of all, when we talk about “small” blogs, it’s important to clarify what that really means.
-Typically, when someone refers to a blog as being small, that means the blog has a small audience or does not attract a lot of visitors.
-It’s not necessarily a comment related to the amount of content that’s been published on the site.
+First, when discussing “small” blogs, it’s important to clarify what that means.
+Typically, when someone refers to a blog as being small, that means the blog has a small audience or does not attract many visitors.
+It’s not necessarily a comment related to the amount of content published on the site.

-The exact amount of traffic that would fit the definition of “small” is a matter of personal opinion.
+The amount of traffic that would fit the definition of “small” is a personal opinion.
 If you ask five different bloggers, you’ll probably get five different answers.
 For the purposes of this article, I would consider anything less than 25,000 visitors per month to be a small blog.
 That may sound like a lot of traffic if you’re just getting started, but keep in mind this is the high end of the range.
-The information covered in this article is also applicable if your blog is getting 5,000 visitors per month.
+The information covered in this article is also applicable if your blog gets 5,000 visitors per month.

 How Much Traffic Does a Blog Need to Make Money?

-When we’re talking about making money with a blog, or any other type of online business, it’s very important to consider your perspective.
+When talking about making money with a blog, or any other online business model, it’s very important to consider your perspective.
 Everyone has different goals and expectations.
-You may be interested in starting a blog so you can make $500 per month to cover some bills.
-Or maybe you want to turn your blog into a full-time business and you’re looking to make at least $10,000 per month.
+You may be interested in starting a blog to make $500 per month to cover some bills.
+Or maybe you want to turn your blog into a full-time business, and you’re looking to make at least $10,000 per month.

 Perspective is important because it impacts everything.
 Having a blog that makes $2,000 per month might be a huge disappointment if your goal was to make $10,000.
 But the same blog would be an overwhelming success if your goal was to make $500.

-So when we talk about how much traffic you need to make money blogging, it’s important to determine just how much money we’re talking about.
-I’ve had some blogs that made $100 – $500 per month and I considered them successful because they required almost no work and I had low expectations for them.
+So when we talk about how much traffic you need to make money blogging, it’s important to determine how much money we’re talking about.
+I’ve had some blogs that made $100 – $500 per month, and I considered them successful because they required almost no work, and I had low expectations for them.
 I’ve had other blogs that made $5,000 – $10,000 per month and were disappointing because I was hoping for something better.
 It’s all a matter of perspective.